Generic Name: minocycline (MIN-oh-SYE-kleen)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Minocin injection is usually handled and stored by a health care provider.
-If you are using Minocin injection at home, store Minocin injection as directed by your pharmacist or health care provider.
-Keep Minocin injection out of the reach of children and away from pets.
+Minocin injection is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.